benduong2001/benduong2001.github.io/capstoneproject.md

     * I had to work with building the models, finding more data for it, cleaning the data, feature engineering the data, training the model with it, and improving the model's test accuracy by either feature engineering the data even more or finding even newer data.
 Like a cycle.
     * These 2 models were:
       * A prediction model for the average of the offer rates for a given order.
 This would be used as a threshold to label any incoming offer as "cheap" if it is below-average for that order.
-          - The final model used Linear Regression.
+          - Final model: Linear Regression.
-          - It's final test accuracy or correlation coefficient was 87%.
+          - Final test accuracy: 87%.
       * A prediction model for the standard deviation of the offer rates for a given order.
 This extends the last average model, labelling any incoming offer as "REALLY cheap" if below-average for that order by a large difference (namely that of the standard deviation).
           - The initial baseline model had a poor test set accuracy of 57%.
 A big portion of my time went to **improving** this model's accuracy.
 Several weeks would be spent (see the next ["Challenges"](https://benduong2001.github.io/capstoneproject.html#Challenges) section) in a cycle of **data-cleaning**, **feature engineering**, **modeling**, **hyperparameter fine-tuning**, **peeking at EDA visuals (such as correlation matrix heatmaps to pinpoint correlated features)**.
+          - Final model: Random Forest
-          - The final model used random forest, and its final (and **improved**) test accuracy was 67%.
+          - Final (and **improved**) test accuracy: 67%.
   * **Geo-Data Enrichment**
     * A lot of this project was geographical in nature, since this company dealt with transportation shipping.
      * The original data already provided by Flock Freight only had **one** geographic feature - the zipcodes of the order's origins and destinations.
 This column would be the main foreign key to the dimension tables